ifs-rwth-aachen/RWTH-Colors/README.md

 ## LaTeX
 .tex file containing all RWTH Colors for use with the xcolor package

+## Draw.io
+A json file containing all RWTH Colors for use with draw.io

 ## Python Package
 To integrate RWTH's colors into your python application, you can use the rwthcolors package